-It’s been more than a year since the Tax Cuts and Jobs Act went into effect, ushering in big changes to U.S. tax laws.
+Updated Jan.
+1, 2021: It’s been a couple years since the Tax Cuts and Jobs Act went into effect, ushering in big changes to U.S. tax laws.
 Many Americans still remain mystified as to how the changes affect them.

 With uncertainty still lingering in the air, the best thing you can do today is prepare yourself for next year’s tax season using these simple five tips: